 - Damp proof membrane (DPM) is the recommended plastic sheeting.

 - Do not break asbestos sheets or any other materials containing asbestos into pieces.

 - If there happens to be any small or broken pieces carefully place these into heavy duty bags, double-bag and seal, e.g. fertiliser bags.

 - Protective overalls and masks used should also be bagged and presented for collection.

 - Please make sure all bagged and wrapped asbestos are not too heavy for one person to lift (approx 25kg) and labelled as asbestos.

-2017 and 2018 monthly collection dates for hazardous household waste
+2018 monthly collection dates for hazardous household waste

 ||Date to be submitted (by 4pm)